sage22/illuminate/README.md

+Stuff

-# Scripts, tips, and stuff that I developed for my own purposes.
+Scripts, tips, and stuff that I developed for my own purposes.